 inspections (NZS 5259 s2.5.3.3).

-Health and Safety in Employment Act 1992
+Health and Safety at Work Act 2015

+HSE Pipeline Regulations

-The HSE Pipeline Regulations are enacted under the Health and Safety in Employment Act 1992.
+The HSE Pipeline Regulations are enacted under the Health and Safety at Work Act 2015.
 They require each TSO to appoint a Manager to manage pipeline operations (HSE Pipeline Regulation 5), supervise the health and safety aspects of pipeline operations and ensure that the pipeline only operates when it has a current certificate of fitness.
 The certificate of fitness will be periodically issued by an independent inspection body recognised by WorkSafe (HSE Pipeline Regulation 11(3)).
 The inspection body will review the safety of the pipelines and any equipment necessary for the safe operation of the pipelines (HSE Pipeline Regulation 10(1)(b)).
 The certificate of fitness must be renewed at least every 5 years (HSE Pipeline Regulation 9(2)(b)).

-Both transmission pipeline companies – Vector and MDL – have elected to design and operate their pipelines according to AS/NZS 2885, one of the standards cited as a means of compliance by the HSE Pipeline Regulations.
-Where updated standards exist (such as AS2558.3 (2012)), Vector and MDL are working towards those requirements, as they represent best practice in the industry.
+First Gas has elected to design and operate its transmission pipelines according to AS 2885, one of the standards cited as a means of compliance by the HSE Pipeline Regulations.